BrownCSCI1230/lab04_transforms/README.md

 The rotation of the camera is fixed by the look and up vectors, look being the direction the camera points and up being the vertical direction relative to the camera's view.

 ![](camera.png)

+**TODO: replace this image. ^^taken from lectures so should probably be replaced in lecture slides as well if confusing**

 Recall from the lecture that we can use these to calculate axes $u$, $v$, and $w$ of the camera's coordinate system using the following formulas: